royxss/Project_Risk_Assessment_Deploy/README.md

 1. Some of the data is skewed.
 Would require scaling
 2. 2% minority class of target levels.
 Needs sampling methods.
 3. Some category with specific values have large defauters.
 For e.g. small_business loan type, grade value of F, home_ownership type of 'any'
-4. revol_util has missing values.
+4. revol_util, emp_length has missing values.
 5. Correlation of numeric columns is very low which is nice.
 The EDA performed can be found in https://colab.research.google.com/drive/1BicvLkodqb41dTzQswxJvOQLUrgX_Ugs